ewupey/getting_cleaning_data_project/README.md

  5. From the data set in step iv, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-- The output of this R script is tidydata.txt
+- The output of this R script is "tidydata.txt"

-CodeBook.md :
+{\bf CodeBook.md} :

 This describes the variables, the data, and any transformations or work that I performed to clean up the data